sagemath/trac_to_gh/Issue 6554.md

 # Issue 6554: [with patch, needs review] plotting sparse matrices converts the matrix to a dense matrix

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6554

 Original creator: jason